WHZicecream/Image-Processing-c/Image-Filtering-c/README.md

 # Image-Processing-c
 class projects for cs712 image processing

-The "ReadWriteResizePGM.c" is a c file that can resize a pgm file.
+The "ReadWriteFilterPGM.c" is a c file that does spatial filtering for pgm files.
-Currently the resize factor "ratio" can only be int.
-For enlarge, set ratio in line 51 to positive integer;
-for reduction, set ratio in line 51 to negative integer.
-(for example, ratio=-2 means it will be resized to 1/2) There are two pgm files called 0.5xresize.pgm and 2xresize.pgm in the folder that are created using this c file and test-image.pgm.
+There are two functions GaussianFilter(int gaussDim,double sigma) and BilateralFilter(int bilateralDim,double sigmaS, double sigmaR) that does Gaussian and Bilateral filtering.